Neymar’s golden foot to go under the knife

-What concerns Brazil and Paris Saint-Germain is how long it will take Neymar to get back on the field, and scoring goals.football Updated: Mar 03, 2018 19:40 IST

-Brazil and Paris Saint-Germain superstar Neymar was to undergo surgery on a broken right foot on Saturday, putting the planet’s most expensive footballer out of action until the eve of the World Cup.
+Belo Horizonte (Brazil): Brazil and Paris Saint-Germain superstar Neymar was to undergo surgery for a broken right foot Saturday, putting the planet’s most expensive footballer out of action until the eve of the World Cup.

-The operation, performed by Brazilian national team surgeon Rodrigo Lasmar, was expected early on Saturday morning in the Mater Dei hospital in Belo Horizonte, where Neymar checked in the previous night.
+The operation, performed by national team surgeon Rodrigo Lasmar, was expected early morning in the Mater Dei hospital in Belo Horizonte, where Neymar checked in the previous night.

 Jose Luiz Runco, a former chief medical officer for the Brazilian team, told AFP that the surgery to mend the broken fifth metatarsal “is not difficult” and should take between one hour and 90 minutes.

-Lasmar described the break as serious and said that recovery will take from two and a half to three months.
+Lasmar describes the break as serious and says that recovery will take from two and a half to three months.

-That leaves PSG without the striker -- whose transfer from Barcelona cost the club a record 222 million euros ($264 million) last August -- when they face Real Madrid in a make-or-break Champions League clash next Tuesday.
+That leaves PSG without the striker -- whose transfer from Barcelona cost the club a record 222 million-euro ($264 million) last August -- when they face Real Madrid in a make-or-break Champions League clash next Tuesday.

-Neymar has scored 28 goals in 30 appearances in all competitions for PSG, a prolific performance cut short by the injury on February 25 during the Parisians’ 3-0 drubbing of Marseille.
+Neymar has scored 28 goals in 30 appearances in all competitions for PSG since arriving, a prolific performance cut short by the injury on February 25 during PSG’s 3-0 drubbing of Marseille.

 Brazil’s concern is that Neymar will be coming back only a few weeks before the June start of the World Cup in Russia.

-After a remarkable turnaround in fortunes since the shambolic exit in a 7-1 defeat against Germany in the 2014 tournament, Brazil are seen as top contenders this time.
+After a remarkable turnaround in fortunes since the shambolic exit in a 7-1 defeat against Germany in the 2014 cup, Brazil is seen as a top contender this time.

 A big part of that optimism, though, depends on the talented Neymar.